lambders/fantasy-map-generator/README.md

 Using Generative Adversarial Networks (GANs) to produce awesome looking fantasy maps

 ## Overview
-Inspired by Progressive Growing of GANs paper, but heavily modified and simplified for my project.
+Inspired by Progressive Growing of GANs paper, but modified extensively for this use case.
+Utilizes a progressively growing architecture, WGAN-GP loss, to generate 512x512 fantasy maps.

 ## Running the code